jbox-web/gitolite/README.md

     @groupa = bob joe sue sam
     @groupb = jim @groupa

-## Issues ##
-* Gem is not fully thread safe.
-For some method, the gem will change directories in order to perform git operations (only for <tt>reset, update and bootstrap method</tt>).
-The <tt>save, apply and save_and_apply</tt> methods are thread safe.
-Note that this is only an issue on Rubies that do not have a GIL (ex jRuby or Rubinius)

 # Contributing #
 * Tests!
 If you ask me to pull changes that are not adequately tested,  I'm not going to do it.
 * If you introduce new features/public methods on objects, you must update the README.